 After a couple of hours of being onsite, the MPE Sales Engineer was able to work with the Production Manager and Brew Master to route, measure, design, and quote a robust and reliable conveyance solution that seamlessly integrated the grist buffer silo into their mash process.

-The design flexibility (link “Maximizing Space & Planning for Growth”) of the Chain-Vey allowed them to eliminate the maintenance riddled matrix of the screw and flex augers with a single, fully enclosed, robust and reliable conveyance alternative.
+The design flexibility of the Chain-Vey allowed them to eliminate the maintenance riddled matrix of the screw and flex augers with a single, fully enclosed, robust and reliable conveyance alternative.

 Since that time, they have installed additional Chain-Vey systems to increase production flexibility and automation increasing material handling efficiencies and throughput.
 The most recent system put the design limitation of the Chain-Vey to the test, picking up bulk ingredients from outdoor silos and transporting it to the other side of their facility in a single shot.

-Check out our website to compare the advantages of Chain-Vey with other common forms of bulk solids conveyance. (link to Comparison page on website.)
+Check out our webpage that compares the advantages of Chain-Vey with other common forms of bulk solids conveyance.